hpc-carpentry/hpc-chapel/episodes/02-variables.md

   should carefully read the output and consider if it necessitates changing our code.
 Errors must be fixed, as they will block the code from compiling.

-* `illegal lvalue in assignment` indicates that the left hand side of our assignment expression (`lvalue`) was illegal.
-We were trying to reassign a `const` variable, which is explicitly not allowed in Chapel.
+* `cannot assign to const variable` indicates that we were trying to reassign a `const` variable, which is explicitly not allowed in Chapel.

 To fix this error, we can change `const` to `var` when declaring our `test` variable. `var` indicates a variable that can be reassigned.